-Located about 40 kilometers from Srinagar and on the way to Yousmarg; Charar-e-sharief is probably one of the most ancient of shrines of Kashmir.
+Located about 40 kilometers from Srinagar and on the way to Yousmarg; Charar-e-Sharief is probably one of the most ancient shrines of Kashmir.
 It was built as a homage to Sheikh Noor-ud-Din Noorani about 600 years ago.
-The Sufi saint was born in year 1377 and spread the message of tolerance, vegetarianism and communal peace throughout his life.
+The Sufi saint was born in the year 1377 and spread the message of tolerance, vegetarianism, and communal peace throughout his life.

-Nilnag is a high altitude lake nestled amidst dense pine forest and a little further ahead of Doodh Ganga river.
+Nilnag is a high-altitude lake nestled amidst a dense pine forest and a little further ahead of the Doodh Ganga river.
 Trekking here from Yousmarg and back will take about 3 hours easily so please plan accordingly.
 It is a very beautiful lake and I would highly recommend visiting here.
-It can easily be done in a day’s trip from Srinagar; you just need to start early from the city.
+It can easily be done on a day’s trip from Srinagar; you just need to start early from the city.

 Lidder Mad and Haigin / Haijan / Haljan